anniezh12/hiring-engineers/answers.md

  ![git installation](images/oracle-vm/git-version.png)

-3. After installing the git in my local environment, I had to connect it with the remote GitHub server which I accomplished by creating a `SSH key`, more info in this link (https://help.github.com/articles/connecting-to-github-with-ssh/).
+3. After installing the git in my local environment, I had to connect it with the remote GitHub server which I did by creating a `SSH key`, more info in this link (https://help.github.com/articles/connecting-to-github-with-ssh/).

  `$ ssh-keygen -t rsa -b 4096 -C "my_email@example.com"`

- I simply press enter for all the prompt e.g passphrase and location.
+ I hit enter for all the prompt e.g passphrase and location.

   ![git installation](images/oracle-vm/creating-ssh-key.png)

-  The following image shows key generated
+  The following image shows key generated.

    ![git installation](images/oracle-vm/key-generated.png)

 I opened this key using `$ cat .ssh/id_rsa.pub`, it showed a long key that I copied to use in my github account.

-4. Next I started ssh agengt in the backgroung

-`$ eval "$(ssh-agent -s)"`
+4. Next I started ssh agent in the backgroung by using the command `$ eval "$(ssh-agent -s)"`.

  ![git installation](images/oracle-vm/ssh-agent.png)

- 5. I then used the key (from step 3) and added it to my github account, now I was connected to GitHub and was abl to do all the actions.
+ 5. I then used the key (from step 3) and added it to my github account, now I was connected to GitHub and was abl to perform all the Git tasks.
- I then clone the Datadog hiring-engineers repository in my terminal using `$ git clone repository-name` and started working on it.
+ I then cloned the Datadog hiring-engineers repository in my terminal using `$ git clone repository-name` and started working on it.

 ###                                   COLLECTING METRICS